dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 The ledger SHOULD reject transactions that have the `created_at_time` argument too far in the past or the future, returning `variant { TooOld }` and `variant { CreatedInFuture = record { ledger_time = ... } }` errors correspondingly.

 > [!NOTE] Note that multiple concurrently executing batch transfers triggered by method invocations can lead to an interleaved execution of the corresponding sequences of token transfers.

+> [!NOTE] Note further that deduplication is performed independently on the different items of the batch.

 ### icrc7_supported_standards